-Figure 23 Share of total emissions (central emission scenario)
+Figure 23: Share of total emission reductions (central emission scenario).

-Figure 21 to Figure 23 do not include information on infill material since including this information would have made the graphs incomprehensible.
-Instead, the reader is pointed to Table 37 for a summary of the socio-economic impacts of the proposed restriction options on polymeric infill material.
-It is however clear from Table 39 and Figure 20 that the cost-effectiveness of the proposed options is in the same order of magnitude than those gauged for the other sectors and hence any conclusion on the proportionality of the proposed restriction on those sectors would carry over to the restriction proposed on the polymeric infill material.
+Figure 21 and Figure 22 do not include information on infill material since at the time of writing no conclusion could be drawn on the choice of the best restriction option on polymeric infill material, and the options proposed differed in terms of their costs.
+Instead, the reader is directed to Table 39 for a summary of the socio-economic impacts of the proposed restriction options on polymeric infill material.
+It is however clear from Table 42 and Figure 20 that the cost-effectiveness of the proposed options is in the same order of magnitude as for the other sectors and hence any conclusion on the proportionality of the proposed restriction on those sectors would carry over to the restriction proposed on the polymeric infill material.